 • 1.5% decline in real GNP

-• 1.5% decline in non-farm payroll employment
+• 15% decline in non-farm payroll employment

-• Unemployment reaching 6%
+• Unemployment reaching at least 6%

-• Six-months or more of job losses in more than 75% of industries
+• Six months or more of job losses in more than 75% of industries

-It’s important to note that Shiskin’s recession definition used GNP whereas modern definitions of recession use GDP instead.
-GNP or gross national product measures the value of goods and services produced by a country both domestically and internationally.
+It’s important to note that Shiskin’s recession definition used GNP, whereas modern definitions of recession use GDP instead.
+GNP, or gross national product, measures the value of goods and services produced by a country both domestically and internationally.
 Gross domestic product only measures the value of goods and services produced within the country itself.

 How Often Do Recessions Occur?

-While economic recessions aren’t common, they are a normal part of the business cycle.
+Economic recessions are a normal part of the business cycle.
 According to the NBER, the U.S. experienced 33 recessions prior to the coronavirus pandemic.
-The first recession occurred in 1857, and the last was the Great Recession in 2007, which lasted through June 2009.
-A recession occurs on average every 4.5 years, though the actual timing can and has varied.
+The first documented recession occurred in 1857, and the last was the Covid-19 recession, which started in February 2020 and ended in April 2020.

 How Long Do Recessions Last?

-The most recent expansion, i.e. the one that occurred between 2009 and the beginning of 2020, lasted 128 months.
+The most recent expansion, i.e., the one that occurred after the Great Recession between 2009 and the beginning of 2020, lasted 128 months.

-Common Causes of Recessions
+6 Common Causes of Recessions

 Here are some common characteristics of recessions:

-High Interest Rates
+1. High Interest Rates

-Falling Housing Prices
+2. Falling Housing Prices

-Stock Market Crash
+3. Stock Market Crash

 As stock prices drop, businesses may also face less access to capital and may produce less.
-They may have to layoff workers, whose ability to spend is curtailed.
+They may have to lay off workers, whose ability to spend is curtailed.
 As this pattern continues, the economy may contract into recession.

-Reduction in Real Wages
+4. Reduction in Real Wages

 Real wages describe how much income an individual makes when adjusted for inflation.
 In other words, it represents how far consumer income can go in terms of the goods and services it can purchase.

-An asset bubble occurs when the price of an asset such as stock, bonds, commodities and real estate, quickly rises without actual value in the asset to justify the rise.
+An asset bubble occurs when the price of an asset, such as stock, bonds, commodities, and real estate, quickly rises without actual value in the asset to justify the rise.

-As prices rise, new investors jump in hoping to take advantage of the rapidly growing market.
+As prices rise, new investors jump in, hoping to take advantage of the rapidly growing market.
 Yet, when the bubble bursts — for example, if demand runs out — the market can collapse, eventually leading to recession.